robdelacruz/multinote/README.md

-## About GroupNotes
+## About MultiNote

-GroupNotes is a multi-user web based note sharing system.
+MultiNote is a multi-user web based note sharing system.
 Inspired by PLATO Notes.

 - Add and edit notes.
 - Upload files, images.